Father's Day sale at Amazon: Discounts on Echo speakers, Kindle readers, Fire tablets, more

 To that end, we're building a one-stop shop on this page so you can know when any Amazon product is meaningfully discounted at any time.
 We're starting with the products that are on sale now, and we'll extend the list as price changes warrant.
-This was originally published May 31, and last updated on June 10 to add some major Father's Day deals across all device categories.
+This was originally published May 31, and last updated on June 15.
+It includes some major Father's Day deals across all device categories.

 Note that Amazon Prime Day, the retailer's big mid-year sale event, is expected to occur around the second week of July.
 We expect nearly all Amazon devices to be nicely discounted at that time.